 Problem Statement

-The problem is… among… because… (citation).
-It is unknown whether life satisfaction is influenced by anxiety and depression.
+The problem is life satisfaction is reduced for adults experiencing anxiety and depression.
+Anxiety and depression continue persist after being elevated by the COVID-19 pandemic ().
+Church members also experience anxiety and depression (). .

 Purpose Statement

-The purpose of this study is to examine the influence of anxiety and depression regarding life satisfaction.
+The purpose of this study is to examine the relationship between anxiety, depression and life satisfaction among adult church members in the Charlotte, NC area.

 Background of the Problem (1-2 pages)